 How we selected the best AV receivers

-We considered dozens of the best AV receivers for this story and focus on those that offer overall excellence in their price range.
+We considered dozens of the best AV receivers and amplifiers for this story and focus on those that offer overall excellence in their price range.
 We also wanted to present products that excel for specific applications such as gaming or audiophile music listening or multichannel surround sound.
-All the units we’re recommending are made by solid, reputable companies and should give you years of excellent performance.
-The PopSci writers and editors have decades of combined experience writing about technology and home theater gear and these recommendations are a mixture of first-hand experience, spec comparisons, user impressions, and editorial reviews.
+All the units we recommend are made by solid, reputable companies and should give you years of excellent performance.
+The PopSci writers and editors have decades of combined experience writing about technology and home theater gear.
+These recommendations are a mixture of first-hand experience, spec comparisons, user impressions, peer recommendations, and scouring critical AV receiver reviews.

 The best AV receivers: Reviews & Recommendations

 The best AV receivers integrate the various components in your home theater and music system.
 Most offer optical and analog (RCA) inputs in addition to their HDMI ports.
 That way, AVRs can incorporate digital sources like Blu-ray players, streaming devices, game consoles, smart TVs, analog turntables (although you might need a phono preamp), or older CD or DVD players.
-AVRs receive audio over the Internet and via Bluetooth from your mobile devices and many can provide you with wireless multiroom audio.
-Having a home theater with a music system and maybe a gaming system would be unmanageable without an AV receiver as its nerve center.
-You can assume that each AVR that we mention includes a remote control and a setup/calibration system of some type.
+AVRs receive audio over the internet (some by Wi-Fi and others Ethernet) and via Bluetooth from your mobile devices; many can provide you with wireless multiroom audio.
+A home theater with a music system and maybe a gaming system would be unmanageable without an AV receiver as its nerve center.
+You can assume that each AVR we mention includes a remote control and a setup/calibration system.

 Why it made the cut: It offers a surprisingly rich feature set for the money if you don’t need every bell and whistle.